opensearch-project/project-website/_posts/2023-07-20-alert-anomaly-visual.md

 ![View events flyout interface]({{site.url}}{{site.baseurl}}/assets/media/blog-images/2023-07-20-alert-anomaly-visual.md/events-flyout.png)
 ##### Figure 7.
 Events flyout showing alerting and anomaly detectors details and a line chart visualization

-## Limitations

-Currently, this feature has following limitations:

-- The number of objects associated with visualizations defaults to 10.
-You can change this in **Advanced settings** > **Visualization** > **<insert-field**.
-- Only line chart visuals containing time-series data is supported.
+We're excited to announce that we're continuing to work on this feature!
+We're adding new components and making them common components so that you can use them in your own applications.
+We're also working to remove these limitations: the number of objects associated with visualizations is 10 and only line chart visualizations containing time-series data are supported.
+We'll have updates in the upcoming release, so stay tuned!

 ## Community feedback